 This template outlines a basic pre-production workflow that you could repeat for each shoot.

-Of course, the required resources will vary depending on the budget and length of the project.
-But polished repeatable workflows will give you more space to focus on high-level project management.
+While the required resources will vary depending on the budget and length of the project, having polished, repeatable workflows ensures more energy can be focused on high-level project management.

 If you rely on outside suppliers or manufacturers, you can set up a simple manufacturing workflow like this.